lingtalfi/PermsHiker/README.md

 What's the goal?
 -------------------

-The goal is to be a useful tool for when you migrate your application from server A to server B.
+The goal is to snapshot permissions from server A.
-Migrating from a server sometimes happen.

-When it does, you have to recreate the environment from server A to server B.
+Then, once the files are copied to server B, we use the snapshot to mirror server A'perms to server B.
-This means you will have to copy the files, recreate the database if any, and re-apply special permissions if any.

-PermsHiker helps you with the permissions.
-Basically, you can port permissions and ownerships from server A to server B.
+Permissions include owner, ownership and mode (chown and chmod).